What is overdraft protection?

-Keep in mind, you may still be charged a fee for the transfer (often referred to as an overdraft transfer fee) but this is typically less costly than a NSF fee.
+Keep in mind, you may still be charged a fee for the transfer (often referred to as an overdraft transfer fee), but this is typically less costly than an NSF fee.
 As you consider whether overdraft protection service is right for you, always weigh the cost of the service against any potential NSF fees.

 How am I protected even when there are no overdraft fees?

-Ally Bank’s Overdraft Transfer Service allows you to use a linked account (usually a savings account) to cover transactions when your checking account balance is running low.
+Link your Ally Bank Online Savings or Money Market Account and Ally Bank’s Overdraft Transfer Service can cover transactions when your checking account balance is running low.
 These services can help you avoid NSF fees (which can add up quickly) when your account goes negative.
 By providing a backup account for overages, you can have peace of mind knowing your transactions can be covered.

-Ally Bank eliminated overdraft fees, but not the protection!
-Even without fees, an overdrawn account can still affect you, and often at the worst possible time.
-Ally Bank’s Overdraft Transfer Service automatically transfers available funds in $100 increments from the savings or money market account of your choice when you enroll, without tacking on any overdraft transfer fees.
+Ally Bank eliminated overdraft fees , but not the protection!
+Even without fees, an overdrawn account can still affect you and, often, at the worst possible time.
+Ally Bank’s Overdraft Transfer Service automatically transfers available funds, rounded up to the nearest $100, from the Ally Bank Savings or Money Market Account of your choice when you enroll.
+And that’s without tacking on any overdraft transfer fees.

 Is there a downside to overdraft protection?